passcod/blook/src/technical/starting-electronics/index.md

 - for 2 layers: top signal, bottom ground
 - for 4 layers: top and bottom signal, middle two layers ground

+Generally you want to have a ground plane layer associated with each signal layer, and you don't want to have a signal layer have to "go through" _another_ signal layer to reach its ground plane.

 ## Logos